thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 {% include images-gallery.html imageCollection="energy-compare-time-ranges" %}

-### Step 5: Compute CO2 emissions and show dynamic over last 6 months
+### Step 5: Calculate carbon emissions and show dynamic over last 6 months
-Final card should show overall CO2 emissions of the building.
+Final card should show overall CO2 footprint of the building to simplify carbon emission accounting.
 Showing only 1 metric is not interesting because it does not describe the whole picture.
 Since we work on energy usage analysis let's add additional insights to this card.
 First one would be a comparison with the previous time period.
-Second one would be a dynamic of CO2 emissions over the last 6 months as a sparkline chart.
+Second one would be a dynamic of carbon emissions over the last 6 months as a sparkline chart.

 * Create `Card with line chart` view in Trendz
 * Add calculated field with label **CO2 emissions**, set unit to `kg CO2e` and decimals to `1`